JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

-## SwitchMap use case- Wait for the add to cart to finish before firing off again
+## SwitchMap use case- Wait for the add to cart to finish before firing off again #DONE

 #### Overview